loriandler/Group1-Project1/README.md

 7. University of St. Thomas
 8. St. Catherine University

 Then we re-ran all of the data to include both Minneapolis and Saint Paul as we weren’t getting a large enough public university pool.
+In order to do a better analysis on the date, the data pool was still not big enough.

+We pivoted the project and pull 4-year private and public universities across the state of Minnesota.
+The data was then run through a worldwide city to get us a total of 19 4-year private and public universities from across the state of Minnesota.

+Our project data now includes:
+1. Bemidji State University
+2. University of Minnesota-Crookston
+3. University of Minnesota-Duluth
+4. The College of Saint Scholastica
+5. Minnesota State University-Mankato
+6. Augsburg University
+7. Minneapolis College of Art and Design
+8. Concordia College at Moorhead
+9. Minnesota State University-Moorhead
+10. University of Minnesota-Morris
+11. St. Olaf College
+12. Saint Cloud State University
+13. Hamline University
+14. Macalester College
+15. University of St. Thomas
+16. St. Catherine University
+17. Gustavus Adolphus College
+18. Winona State University

- ## Research Questions
+## Overview insight:
- ### Each School Summary
+1. Each School Summary
+     - Total number of students
      - What is the percentage of graduation rate?
-  - Drop out rate?
-  - Freshman Acceptance Rate (ACT/SAT requirement)
+     - Retention Rate
-  - Tuition Cost
-  - Diversity breakdown (graduation rate across different ehtnicities)
+     - Diversity breakdown - graduation rate across different ethnicities

-  ### Public Vs. Private Summary
+2. Public vs. Private Summary
+     - Total number of students
      - What is the percentage of graduation rate?
-  - Drop out rate?
-  - Freshman Acceptance Rate (ACT/SAT requirement)
+     - Retention Rate
-  - Tuition Cost
-  - Diversity breakdown (graduation rate across different ehtnicities)
+     - Diversity breakdown - graduation rate across different ethnicities

+ ## Research Questions:
+ ### Public Vs. Private
+1. The correlation between % of ethnicity vs. completion rate
+2. The correlation between total students and completion rate
+3. The correlation between retention rate(completing at least 1 year) and completion rate
+4. Comparing the completion rate between public and private schools

 ## Breakdown of Tasks
  - Data Cleansing & Analysis : Arnold, Clover, Jacob, Logan and Lori
  - ReadMe File Write-up: Lori
- - Visualization: Logan
+ - Visualization: Logan, Arnold, Jacob
  - Conclusion/professional write-up: Arnold
  - Finalized slide deck: Jacob